• Skip to primary navigation

 Make It Now:

-6. To assemble the sandwiches, top each muffin bottom with one egg square, one cheese slice, and 1-2 slices of Burgers’ Smokehouse Bacon that have been broken in half.
+3. Assemble Sandwiches: Top each muffin bottom with one egg square, one cheese slice, and 1-2 slices of bacon that have been broken in half.
 Place the muffin top on and wrap the sandwich tightly in foil.
 (Freezing instructions begin here.)

-7. If eating immediately, warm the foil-wrapped sandwiches in the oven for about 5 minutes, or microwave uncovered (no foil!) for 30 seconds, until cheese is melted.
+4. Warm Sandwiches: If eating immediately, warm the foil-wrapped sandwiches in a 350°F oven for about 5 minutes, or microwave uncovered (no foil!) for 30 seconds, until cheese is melted.

-Prepare From Frozen: There are three options for thawing and warming these sandwiches.
+Prepare From Frozen: There are three options for warming these sandwiches.

 Option 1 (preferred method): Thaw in refrigerator for 24 hours.
 Remove foil and wrap in a moist paper towel.
 Microwave in 30 second intervals, until warmed through (about 1-2 minutes).